'Fast & Furious Presents: Hobbs & Shaw': What the Critics Are Saying

 CNN's Brian Lowry appreciates Johnson's opportunity to celebrate his Samoan heritage and the welcomed break of Hobbs and Shaw's arguing with cameos, such as Helen Mirren's Queenie.
 The abundance of action, however, makes the 136-minute film quite a ride — just not a particularly fast one.
 Regardless of these flaws, Lowry writes the "everything-but-the-kitchen-sink approach" will ultimately please fans and likely set up future Fast & Furious adventures.

-For Rolling Stone, Peter Travers writers the ninth chapter in the series is “more deserving of a road test than a review.”
+For Rolling Stone, Peter Travers writes the ninth chapter in the series is “more deserving of a road test than a review.”
 While Leitch “keeps the action and the comedy at full velocity,” the issue lies in repetition — “stunt, banter, stunt.”
 Of the cast, Travers calls Kirby “dazzling,” Elba “having a blast as Brixton, the ‘black Superman,'” and Johnson and Statham rounding out action with “surreal silliness that’s infectious.”

 In The Guardian, Peter Bradshaw appreciates the film for its “gonzo action” and “cheerfully silly plot MacGuffin,” noting that while the film is “a bit overextended,” theatergoers will easily be given “bangs and laughs for your buck.”